Sol Blume: 2020–2021

-Sol Blume experienced a hiatus from 2020-2021 due to the global COVID-19 pandemic.
+Sol Blume took an hiatus from 2020 to 2021 due to the global lockdowns caused by the outbreak of the COVID-19 pandemic.

 2022

-After a two-year break, Sol Blume was scheduled to return to Sacramento for a third year, taking place on Saturday, April 30, 2022, and Sunday, May 1, 2022.
+After a two-year break, and the exit of Co-Founder Justin Nordan, Sol Blume was scheduled to return to Sacramento for a third year, taking place on Saturday, April 30, 2022, and Sunday, May 1, 2022.
 The festival changed its location to Discovery Park and expanded its duration to two days.
 The lineup for the 2022 edition of Sol Blume featured predominantly R&B and soul artists, with headliners such as Jorja Smith, PARTYNEXTDOOR, Alina Baraz, Majid Jordan, SiR, Lucky Daye, Kiana Ledé, dvsn, Fousheé, Jhené Aiko, Summer Walker, Thundercat, Syd, BLST, Smino, Tinashe, and Victoria Monet.

 2023

 Preparations for the fourth annual Sol Blume festival commenced in 2022 with the organizers announcing the return of the festival on January 17, 2023.
 However, in March 2023, California experienced the impact of two consecutive atmospheric rivers, resulting in heavy rainfall, snowfall, and powerful winds.
 The elevated water levels on the Sacramento River surpassed 32 feet, leading to water overflow at the Fremont Weir and into the Yolo Bypass.
 Due to severe flooding caused by multiple atmospheric rivers in Northern California, Discovery Park experienced significant damage, leading to the postponement of the festival originally scheduled for April 29th and 30th.
 The decision to reschedule the event to August 19 and 20 was made by City of Sacramento park officials to ensure safety and proper preparation.
 Despite the challenges posed by the sudden change in plans, the organizers, ENT Legends, adapted and moved the festival to a summer date.
 The majority of the initially announced lineup remained unchanged, with headliners Brent Faiyaz and Kehlani leading the way.
 The festival also featured performances by Ella Mai, Jessie Reyez, Isaiah Rashad, Chloe, Joey Bada$$, Pink Sweat$, Nao, Sabrina Claudio, Pink Pantheress, and other artists.